bolajahmad/testbase-microservices-architecture/README.md

 3. setup a CI/CD pipeline and orchestration for the container
 4. Use DynamoDB(AWS-serveless) for the persistent layer

-Using Database Per Service Pattern
+We are a using a Database Per Service Patter for this project

 # User Service
 The user services handles the registration, authentication and authorization of the user.